t-system/confluence-to-markdown/README.md

 `<pathResource>` | File or directory to convert with extracted Confluence export `<pathResult>` | Directory to where the output will be generated to.
 Defaults to current working directory
 <runPostProcessScript> | OPTIONAL 'true' to run the file location cleanup and link fix script, 'false' or omitted to not run the script
+<verboseLoggin> | OPTIONAL 'true' to log in detail, 'false' or omitted to run with default minimal logging

 ### Optional